 Candidacy for Alar Base Reduction

 Healthy adults of many ages can benefit from alar base reduction.
-Dr. Sanan can perform this procedure for patients who have unwanted nostril contours due to an injury or congenital abnormality.
+This procedure can be performed for patients who have unwanted nostril contours due to an injury or congenital abnormality.

 Some patients undergo alar base reduction after a previous rhinoplasty did not produce their anticipated nostril contours.
 In these cases, the patient must wait until the nose has fully healed from the primary rhinoplasty before they can be considered a candidate for alar base reduction.

-Dr. Sanan will need to meet with you for a consultation to assess your candidacy for alarplasty.
-During your consultation, he will evaluate your nasal structure and tissue.
-He will also ask you about previous nose surgeries, relevant medical history, and the specific enhancements you are seeking.
+We will need to meet with you for a consultation to assess your candidacy for alarplasty.
+During your consultation, your nasal structure and tissue will be evaluated.
+We will also ask you about previous nose surgeries, relevant medical history, and the specific enhancements you are seeking.

-If you are a good candidate, Dr. Sanan will provide detailed information about what to expect on the day of your surgery.
-He will also advise you regarding the estimated duration of the procedure and how you can prepare for your recovery.
+If you are a good candidate, you will be provided with detailed information about what to expect on the day of your surgery.
+We will also advise you regarding the estimated duration of the procedure and how you can prepare for your recovery.

 How Does Alar Base Narrowing Work?